What Happens to Excess Proceeds From a Foreclosure Sale

 Get Help Claiming Foreclosure Overages

-Consult with a foreclosure lawyer if you need help recovering surplus funds after a foreclosure.
+Consult a foreclosure lawyer if you need help recovering surplus funds after a foreclosure.
 If you can't afford to hire a lawyer, you might qualify for free assistance from a local legal aid office.

 FACING FORECLOSURE ?